 He studied composition at Yale University, the École Normale de Musique de Paris, and privately with Allain Gaussin.
 He is currently a master’s student in electronic and multimedia composition at the Haute École de Musique de Genève.

 At Yale, he earned a degree with Honors in Music Composition studying with Kathryn Alexander and Konrad Kaczmarek.
-Upon graduating in 2018, Gurin received the Paul H. and Brigitte P. Fry Award for Excellence in the Performing Arts.
+Upon graduating from Yale in 2018, Gurin received the Paul H. and Brigitte P. Fry Award for Excellence in the Performing Arts.
 He also received the Headland-Linck Scholarship in the Humanities in 2017.

 Tom has presented his work in cabaret shows, at art galleries such as the DOC artspace, and at music festivals such as the Archipel Festival in Geneva, IlSUONO Contemporary Music Week in Italy, and the American Conservatory program in Fontainebleau, where he received the Marion Tournon-Branley prize for his installation and performance combining music with architecture.
 In addition, he has participated in the highSCORE New Music Festival in Pavia, Italy, and the Imani Winds Chamber Music Festival at Mannes School of Music in New York City, where he was an Emerging Composer Fellow.
 The Yale Symphony Orchestra, the National Youth Orchestra of China, the Sonus Foundation for New Music and Contemporary Performing Arts, and other ensembles around the world have performed his compositions.